-Other liabilities decreased by \$4.6 million, or 12.2%, to \$33.5 million as of December 31, 2022, as compared to \$38.1 million as of December 31, 2021.
-The decrease was primarily attributable to a decrease in liabilities related to contingent consideration from mergers and acquisitions of \$18.2 million, partially offset by an increase from the new lease accounting standard adopted during the first quarter of 2022, which resulted in an operating lease liability of \$9.6 million as of December 31, 2022, and an increase in deferred tax liability of \$3.1 million related to the ML Enterprise Acquisition.
+Other liabilities decreased by \$18.4 million, or 55.0%, to \$15.1 million as of December 31, 2023, as compared to \$33.5 million as of December 31, 2022.
+The decrease was primarily attributable to a decrease in liabilities related to the settlement of contingent consideration from mergers and acquisitions of \$11.4 million, a decrease in operating lease liabilities of \$2.6 million due to paydowns and a reduction in insurance premium liabilities of \$2.5 million due to reduced insurance premiums.